• Home

 • These debentures offer a fixed return on investment and are preferred by investors seeking stability and regular income.

-• Redeemable debentures have a specified maturity date, upon which the issuing company is obligated to repay the principal amount to the debenture holders.
+• Redeemable debentures have a specified maturity date, upon which the issuing company must repay the principal amount to the debenture holders.

 • These debentures are suitable for investors who prefer a fixed-term investment with the assurance of capital repayment.

-• Irredeemable debentures, also known as perpetual debentures, do not have a specific maturity date.
+• Irredeemable or perpetual debentures do not have a specific maturity date.

 • The issuing company is not obligated to repay the principal amount to debenture holders.
 Instead, the interest payments continue indefinitely.